 A GUI tool is provided to edit configurations via SysEx.
-Please find the version appropriate to your FH-2 firmware version on the firmware download page.
+Please find the version appropriate to your FH-2 firmware version on the firmware download page11.

 A standalone version is provided for macOS and Windows, as well as a platform-independent browser-based version.
-This last uses the Web MIDI API, which at the time of writing will work https://expert-sleepers.co.uk/fh2firmware.html only in browsers based on Google's Chromium (which includes Chrome).
+This last uses the Web MIDI API, which at the time of writing will work only in browsers based on Google's Chromium (which includes Chrome).

-The input ADCs are 12 bit.
+10 The input ADCs are 12 bit.